LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 There are a number of terms that may seem unfamiliar with the GitHub Build.
 As you move through this page, there will be detailed instructions, but it helps to have the overview.

 Some of these terms have ToolTips, so hover your mouse over the item - or review in the [Glossary](../faqs/glossary.md).

+* You may find some terms in the Glossary not in alphabetical order.
+All the Secrets discussed on this page, are listed under Secrets in the Glossary.

-Others need an expanded explanation.
+Others terms need an expanded explanation.
 If reading about the new terms first is confusing, finish reviewing the whole page and then come back.

 * Modules: You won't see this term but the concept is important when explaining the other terms
     * The Loop code uses modules to handle different components of the entire app